-Thank you for visiting the Department of Labor (DOL) Web site and reviewing our privacy and security statement.
-DOL is strongly committed to maintaining the privacy of your personal information and the security of DOL computer systems.
-With respect to the collection, use and disclosure of personal information, DOL makes every effort to ensure compliance with applicable federal law, including, but not limited to, The Privacy Act of 1974, The Paperwork Reduction Act of 1995, and The Freedom of Information Act.
+Thank you for visiting the U.S. Department of Labor (DOL or Department) website and reviewing our privacy and security statement.
+DOL is committed to maintaining the privacy of your personal information and the security of our computer systems.
+With respect to the collection, use and disclosure of personally identifiable information (PII), DOL makes every effort to ensure compliance with applicable federal law, including, but not limited to, The Privacy Act of 1974, The Paperwork Reduction Act, and The Freedom of Information Act.

-As a general rule, DOL does not collect personally-identifying information about you when you visit our site, unless you choose to provide such information to us.
-The information we receive depends upon what you do when visiting our site.
+As a general rule, the Department does not collect personally identifiable information when you visit our site unless you choose to provide such information.
+The information we collect varies based on what you do when visiting our site.

-Generally, DOL will use the information requested to respond to your inquiry or to provide you with the service associated with the request.
-However, when we request this information, we fully describe in a customized "Privacy Notice" the reasons for collecting it and DOL's intended use of the information.
-This Privacy Notice will either appear on the Web page collecting the information or be accessible through a link prominently displayed immediately preceding the information request.
+The information requested by the Department will be used to respond to your inquiry or to provide you with the service associated with the request.
+When this information is requested, a customized "Privacy Notice" will describe fully the reasons for collecting it and will provide a description of the Department's intended use of the information.
+This Privacy Notice will appear in one of two places.
+It will either be on the webpage where the information is collected or it will be accessible through a link prominently displayed immediately preceding the information request.

-The above information is used by software programs on our Web site to create summary statistics which allow us to assess the number of visitors to the different sections of our site, identify what information is of most and least interest, determine technical design specifications, monitor system performance, and help us make our site more useful to visitors.
+This information is used by software programs on our website to collect summary statistics that allow us to assess the number of visitors to the different sections of our site, identify what information is of most and least interest, determine technical design specifications, monitor system performance, and help us make our site more useful to visitors.

 Cookie Use Notice

-Our Web site employs software programs for security purposes and to ensure that this service remains available to all users.
-This software monitors network traffic to identify unauthorized attempts to upload or change information, or to interdict traffic that might otherwise cause damage.
+For security purposes and to ensure that this service remains available to all users, our Web site also employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.

 Unauthorized attempts to upload information or change information on this service are strictly prohibited and may be punishable under the Computer Fraud and Abuse Act of 1986 and The National Information Infrastructure Protection Act of 1996.